Nuitysun/reviews_sentiment_prediction/README.md

 In this section we:
 - check accuracy and confusion matrix on **training set**,
 >- Accuracy - 89%.
-> - Predictions for positive reviews are more precise: 93% of all predicted reviews are actually  positive and 92% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are more accurate: 93% of all predicted reviews are actually  positive and 92% of all positive reviews were detected correctly.
-> -  Predictions for negative reviews are less precise: only 76% of all predicted reviews are actually negative and 80% of all negative reviews were detected correctly.
+> -  Predictions for negative reviews are less accurate: only 76% of all predicted reviews are actually negative and 80% of all negative reviews were detected correctly.
 - check 5 top losses of the model on training set,
 - make predictions and check accuracy and confusion matrix on **testing set**.
 >- Accuracy - 89%.
 >- Area Under the Receiver Operating Characteristic Curve on test dataset is 0.87, so there is a 87% chance that the model will be able to distinguish between positive and negative class for reviews.
-> - Predictions for positive reviews are quite precise: almost 95% of all predicted reviews are actually positive and 90% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are quite accurate: almost 95% of all predicted reviews are actually positive and 90% of all positive reviews were detected correctly.
-> - Predictions for negative reviews are less precise: only 73% of all predicted reviews are truly negative and 84% of all negative reviews were detected correctly.
+> - Predictions for negative reviews are less accurate: only 73% of all predicted reviews are truly negative and 84% of all negative reviews were detected correctly.

 ### Step 5: Predict sentiment for reviews without rating